 The Purpose of the Ingram Alumni Fund is to further the mission of the Ingram Scholarship program by specifically supporting Ingram Scholar and Alumni projects where there is a sustainable benefit for the community and where there are limited funds available for the project.
 The Fund seeks to facilitate the Ingram Scholar or Alumna/us’ continued involvement with the project by providing the necessary funds to implement or otherwise develop the project.

 If you wish to make a donation to the Ingram Scholarship Program Alumni Fund you can make your gift easily using our secure giving form: www.vanderbilt.edu/giveonline.

 Under “Area(s) I would like to support” please click on “other” and write “Ingram Scholarship Program Alumni Fund (R10427)” in the blank for allocation description.
 If you do not specify the Alumni Fund (R10427) your gift will be placed in the endowment fund.

-Chandler Anthony received $1000.00 to purchase seeds for the two most profitable crops, millet and garlic to be used in a program providing job skills and income for the Street Boys Ministy in Nakura, Kenya
+Chandler Anthony received $1000.00 to purchase seeds for the two most profitable crops, millet and garlic, to be used in a program providing job skills and income for the Street Boys Ministry in Nakura, Kenya.

 Abby Hannifan received $740.00 to transcribe and translate recorded interviews of women in Guatemala so that she and her thesis advisor could analyze and interpret the findings and the respond to the women's' needs for empowerment.